why EQRx Inc. [EQRX] is a Good Choice for Investors After New Price Target of $6.80

 How has EQRX stock performed recently?

-EQRx Inc. [EQRX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 22.05.
-With this latest performance, EQRX shares gained by 21.79% in over the last four-week period, additionally sinking by -16.57% over the last 6 months – not to mention a drop of -46.09% in the past year of trading.
+EQRx Inc. [EQRX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.42.
+With this latest performance, EQRX shares gained by 10.00% in over the last four-week period, additionally sinking by -30.19% over the last 6 months – not to mention a drop of -56.38% in the past year of trading.

 EQRx Inc. [EQRX]: Deeper insight into the fundamentals